By Jae-Ha Kim

 My mother tells me that things will be better for my son when he goes to elementary school, because there’s more diversity, compared to my childhood days.
 And, she points out that none of us were subjected to prejudice when we were growing up.
 She never knew what happened at school, because I never told her.
 It wasn’t until recently that I said that we did face prejudice.
 Not every day, but certainly enough days so that we’d remember them.

-Last year around this time, I wrote a story about Jeremy Lin and what he means to Asian Americans in general and to my son in particular.
+Last year around this time, I wrote an article about Jeremy Lin and what he means to Asian Americans in general and to my son in particular.
 After the piece ran in the Chicago Tribune, there were numerous comments alleging that I had made things up or exaggerated, or that they had an Asian friend when they were in school and never saw any of the things I had described.
-(You may read the archived comments on my website, as well as the Trib’s website.)

 Just because you didn’t see it, that doesn’t mean it never happened.